IELTS Speaking Samples and Answers

 3. What is the best way to keep in touch with friends abroad?

-4. What is the impact of the online-based chatting systems and social networking websites on the way we make friends and contact our friends?
+4. What is the impact of online-based chatting systems and social networking websites on the way we make friends and contact our friends?

 5. Which one do you prefer - SMS or voice call?
 Why?

 Answer: Well, that's an interesting question.
-I have always preferred sending and receiving SMS over the voice calls.
-However, people, these days tend to call more often than sending SMS.
+I have always preferred sending and receiving SMS over voice calls.
+However, people, these days tend to call more often than send SMS.
 I believe cheap call rates could be a reason for that.
 So in a way, despite my preference for the SMS, I am forced to make calls.

-6. How dangerous it is for someone to use his cellphone while driving a car?
+6. How dangerous it is for someone to use his cell phone while driving a car?

 Answer: Using a cell phone while driving is a felony in our country.
 I am always against this heinous and senseless act.
 Personally, I never use a cell phone when I drive.
 I believe when someone uses a phone while driving takes a great risk.
 It is a well-known fact that human brains cannot concentrate on multiple tasks at a time.
 So, somebody should never use a mobile phone while driving as it puts his life as well as the pedestrians' life at risk.